 - children aged six months to two years at risk of flu

-Please consult you GP Surgery if you want more information about your local vaccination program.
+Please consult you GP Surgery if you would like more information about your local vaccination programme.

-At James Paget University Hospital the uptake of the Flu vaccine was below the national average.
-In 2015 only 43% of staff were vaccinated against Flu, but a real effort was made in 2016 to increase this percentage and in 2017 we're aiming to ensure more of our staff than ever before have the vaccine.
+At James Paget University Hospital the uptake of the Flu vaccine in 2015 was below the national average.
+Only 43% of staff were vaccinated against flu, but a real effort has been made iover the past few years to increase this and last year - 2017-18 -more than 70% of staff had the vaccination, more than ever before.